 Conclusion

 Thanks again for joining us for our third chapter of this AI redaction series.
-We’ve discussed what types of information typically need to be redacted from legal data, the pitfalls of manual redaction, the best practices for automated redaction, and how AI-powered tools and services like Veritone Redact and Redaction as a Service can help improve legal teams’ speed and accuracy.
+We’ve discussed what types of information typically need to be redacted from legal data, the pitfalls of manual redaction, the best practices for automated redaction, and how AI-powered tools and services like Veritone Redact and Redact Managed Services can help improve legal teams’ speed and accuracy.
 Join us for Chapter Four, where we’ll dive deeper into automated redaction using artificial intelligence.

 If you or your legal team are interested in AI-powered automated redaction software or redaction services, one of our Veritone team members can help you learn more about our offerings.